 Here at Rawhide, we value family and family activities.
 That’s why it’s almost impossible to ignore the impact Pokémon Go can have on family activities!
 No mobile game has had as big of an impact on the world as Pokémon Go.
 Since the much anticipated release, Pokémon Go continues to break download records, set unprecedented usage-rate marks, and even caused real-life stampedes.
 With download numbers far exceeding apps like Candy Crush, Clash of Clans, and Hearthstone and an engagement rate Facebook, Twitter, and Instagram can’t help but drool over, we couldn’t help but compile all the Pokémon Go statistics you need to know in our all-encompassing guide.
 Check out our infographic below to discover: How big Pokémon Go has become and where this cultural phenomenon is headed.
+We’ve also included stats on the Generation 2 update!

 (click to enlarge graphic)